Stanvk/Widom_Particle_Insertion/README.md

 **If you use this software in your work, please cite it as**

 ```
-Sigalas, N. I., van Kraaij, S. A., Venetsanos, F., Anogiannakis, S. D., Theodorou, D. N., & Lyulin, A. V. (2024).
+Sigalas, N. I., van Kraaij, S. A. T., Venetsanos, F., Anogiannakis, S. D., Theodorou, D. N., & Lyulin, A. V. (2024).
 Measuring Oxygen Solubility in Amorphous and Semicrystalline Polyolefins Using Test Particle Insertion: A Comparative Study of Polyethylene and Isotactic Polypropylene.
 The Journal of Physical Chemistry B.
 ```

 ## Requirements